The private equity paradox: boon or bane for UK accountancy firms?

 Promises of private equity investment

-For UK accountancy firms, PE can be a catalyst for progress:
+For UK accountancy firms, PE can be a catalyst for progress.

-Learning from the US experience
+Lessons from the US experience

 The road ahead for UK accountancy